Carfilzomib (By injection)

 - Infusion reactions, which can be life-threatening

 - Posterior reversible encephalopathy syndrome (brain disorder)

 - Cancer medicine can cause nausea or vomiting, sometimes even after you receive medicine to prevent these effects.
 Ask your doctor or nurse about other ways to control any nausea or vomiting that might happen.
-Make sure you drink plenty of liquids so you do not become dehydrated.
+Drink plenty of liquids so you do not become dehydrated.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.